If you’ve recently started learning Spanish, you might have asked yourself the question:

 Read the Effortless Conversations Book

+This book outlines the exact Effortless Conversations Method we’re using in the 12-in-12 Challenge.
 An overview of the chunking method for language learning, memorization tricks, listening comprehension training, speaking training, resource selection, all the way to creating your own 12-in-12 Plan: this book gives you all the tools and strategies you need to learn any language successfully.

 Read this and you’ll understand why 12-in-12 students are so successful at learning languages.